We are Dreams in the Eternal Machine

 Deni Ellis Béchard

 Deni Ellis Béchard is the author of eight books of fiction and nonfiction and the winner of the 2007 Commonwealth Writers' Prize for best first book, the 2016 Midwest Book Award for Literary Fiction, and 2015 Nautilus Book Award for Investigative Journalism.
 His writing has been nominated for a Canadian National Magazine Award and featured in Best Canadian Essays, and his photojournalism has been exhibited in the Canadian Museum of Human Rights.
 His articles, fiction, and photos have been published in dozens of newspapers and magazines, including the Los Angeles Times, Salon, CityLab, Reuters, the Paris Review, The Guardian, La Repubblica, The Walrus, Pacific Standard, Le Devoir, Vanity Fair Italia, the Herald Scotland, the Huffington Post, the Harvard Review, the National Post, and Foreign Policy.
 He has reported from India, Cuba, Rwanda, Colombia, Iraq, the Democratic Republic of Congo, and Afghanistan.
+His new novel, We are Dreams in the Eternal Machine, will be available January 28, 2025.

 Books